 From the SimDriveline block library, drag and drop a Variable Ratio Transmission block and replace the Simple Gear block with it.
-Open Variable Ratio Transmission and make sure that the Output shaft rotates to In same direction as input (the default).
+Open the Variable Ratio Transmission block dialog box and make sure that the Output shaft rotates parameter is set to In same direction as input (the default setting).
 The two shafts will spin in the same direction.
 Ignore the other settings and close the block dialog box.

 The Variable Ratio Transmission block accepts the continuously varying gear ratio as a physical signal Simulink signal through the extra physical signal input labeled r.
 For this example, create a variable signal for the gear ratio with a Signal Builder block from the Simulink block library and Simulink-PS Converter block.
 Build a signal that rises with constant slope from 1 to 2 over 10 seconds.
 Then connect the converted physical signal to the r port.

 Do not change the other, original settings of the simple gear model.
 Open the Scope and start the simulation.